 Accurate public disclosure is an important part of the CFB's mission.
 Findings in this section relate to the Campaign's failure to completely and timely disclose the Campaign's financial activity.

-• The Campaign did not file the required daily disclosure statements during the two weeks preceding the 2013 general election (see Finding #1).
+- The Campaign did not file the required daily disclosure statements during the two weeks preceding the 2013 primary election (see Finding #1). - The Campaign did not disclose payments made by a vendor to subcontractors (see Finding #2).